 The special education, unified early childhood bachelor's degree is rooted in firsthand, real-world learning.
 Throughout the program, you'll have multiple opportunities to assist teachers in their classrooms — and lead your own — helping you to build your leadership skills, identify your preferred teaching style and round out your resume and portfolio.

 Curriculum within the program is blended, meaning you won't learn about topics in isolation.
-All courses talk about kids who are gifted, kids whose first language is not English, how to conduct specialized instruction and how to help students who are in regular education.
+All courses talk about kids who are gifted, kids whose first language is not English, how to conduct specialized instruction and how to help students who are in general education.
 That knowledge is then layered with highly specialized courses in special education, preparing you well for all types of learners.

 Classes for special education, unified early childhood majors may include:

 - Applied behavior analysis for teachers

 - School experiences in special and inclusive education